-The best gaming desk can genuinely change the way you game.
+The best gaming desk can quite literally change the way you game.
 At its simplest, a good gaming desk should give you plenty of space for your keyboard, mouse, and monitor.
 All in a sturdy and ergonomic frame.
-You also have the option of standing desks now as well, with motorized options to jump between sitting and standing modes.
+You also have the option of standing desks now as well, with motorized options to jump between sitting and standing modes in a moment.
 Pair your dream desk with a good gaming chair (opens in new tab) and you'll be set.
 Or alternatively match it with a treadmill and watch the weight melt away while you WoW.

 Choosing the best gaming desk among all the potentials can be a hard task.
 So narrow it down first.
 Consider whether you're looking to sit, stand, or do a bit of both.
 There are benefits to spending some time on your feet (opens in new tab), so an electric standing desk, or a desk converter, might be a better fit for you.

 Also, think about how much real estate you need for your gaming monitors (opens in new tab) and, should you take our recommendation to pop your PC on it, away from the dusty floor, whether there will still be enough space for one of the best gaming keyboards (opens in new tab).
 Gaming desks with cut-outs to run cables through also exist, as well as other quality-of-life features, though you'll likely pay a premium for the convenience.
 Still, it's better than going cheap and having to replace your entire desk every eight months.

 So get your tape measure out, check your budget, and take a peek below at all the different gaming desk options we've put through rigorous testing for you, loading them up across our home setups so you can feel secure in your purchase.